docpad-archive/documentation/01-start/05-deploy.html.md

 		IF !ERRORLEVEL!
 NEQ 0 goto error
 		```

-1. Your now ready to do a deploy to your hosting provider.
+1. You're now ready to do a deploy to your hosting provider.
 Follow the guide of your hosting provider in order to do this.

 	1. [Here is the guide for Heroku](http://devcenter.heroku.com/articles/node-js)
 	1. [Here is the guide for Nodejitsu](http://nodejitsu.com/paas/getting-started.html)